pearcej/cppds/_sources/Sort/TheBubbleSort.rst

        :feedback_d: You have been doing an insertion sort, not a bubble sort.

        Suppose you have the following array of numbers to sort:
-       [19, 1, 9, 7, 3, 10, 13, 15, 8, 12]. which array represents the partially sorted list after three complete passes of bubble sort?
+       [19, 1, 9, 7, 3, 10, 13, 15, 8, 12].
+Which array represents the partially sorted list after three complete passes of bubble sort?